BaderLab/saber/README.md

 > Note: if you activated a virtual enviornment make sure you see **Python [conda env:saber]** in the top right of the Jupyter notebook.

-Check out the `lightning_tour.ipynb` notebook for an overview.
+Check out `notebooks/lightning_tour.ipynb` for an overview.

 ## Resources